rakesh87/alien-store/README.md

  pass different switches

- --code-name for code name
+ '--code-name' for code name,
- --blood-color for blood color
+ '--blood-color' for blood color,
- --no-of-antennas for no of antennas
+ '--no-of-antennas' for no of antennas,
- --no-of-legs for no of legs
+ '--no-of-legs' for no of legs,
- --home-town for home town
+ '--home-town' for home town,
- --file-format for file format (pdf/text)
+ '--file-format' for file format (pdf/text)

 usages: